LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

 Installation and Setup:

-- Ensure you are using Python version is 3.9
+- Ensure you are using Python version 3.9

-- On Windows and Linux the required packages can be insalled with the command:
+- On Windows and Linux to install the required libraries perform the following steps:
-    1) "pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html"
+    1) Run the command: "pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html"
     -  NOTE: It is VITAL that the "-f https://download.pytorch.org/whl/torch_stable.html" is included in the command.
     2) After the packages have been installed run the command: "python3 -m spacy download en_core_web_sm"
     - This will download the english package for Spacy.

-- On Mac to install the required packages perform the following steps:
+- On Mac to install the required libraries perform the following steps:
     1) Alter the requirements.txt file by removing the "+cpu" from torch and torchvision.
     2) Run the command: "pip install -r requirements.txt"
-    3) After the packages have been installed run the command: "python3 -m spacy download en_core_web_sm"
+    3) After the libraries have been installed run the command: "python3 -m spacy download en_core_web_sm"
     - This will download the english package for Spacy.

 - Fixes to some common erors:

-    - Pip can not find the "torch==1.7.1" package:
+    - Pip can not find "torch version 1.7.1" package:
         - Make sure that Python version 3.9 is being used.
         - This can be done using "python3.9 -m pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html"
-        - Or using the actual path to the the python 3.9 installation: "/usr/bin/python3.9 -m pip install -r requirements.txt"
+        - Or using the actual path to the the python 3.9 installation: "/usr/bin/python3.9 -m pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html"

     - Error when building wheel for jsonnet:
-        - Install the python dev tools for python3.9: "sudo apt-get install python3.9-dev"
+        - Install the python dev tools for python3.9 with the command: "sudo apt-get install python3.9-dev"

 Descriptions of Included Folders/Files:

 - "Transcripts" : A folder that contains 12 weeks of lecture transcripts, each in a different folder corresponding the week.
 - "Sample Questions" : A folder that contains the 12 weeks of questions related to transcripts.
 Along with a merged and cleaned version of the all the questions in seperate .txt files.
+- "Evaluation Data": A folder than contains the excel files with the results of the survey and internal evaluation.
 - "semanticQG.py" : A Python script that contains the Semantic QG system.
-- "templateQG.py" : A Python script that containn the Template QG system.
+- "templateQG.py" : A Python script that contains the Template QG system.
 - "requirements.txt" : A text file containing the names and versions of the required libraries.
 - "demoContent.txt" : A text file containing an example of a lecture transcript that can be used for testing/demo.
 - "structured-prediction-srl-bert.2020.12.15.tar.gz" : The model from AllenNLP that performs the SRL.